Francis E. Santos

-Francis E. Santos is a Guamanian businessman, educator and former politician who currently works as the vice-chairman and chair of Finance Committee of Consolidated Commission on Utilities since 2019.
+Francis Edward Borja Santos is a Guamanian businessman, educator and former politician who currently works as the vice-chairman and chair of Finance Committee of Consolidated Commission on Utilities since 2019.
 A member of the Democratic Party, where he served as a senator in the 22nd, 23rd, and 24th Guam Legislatures.
 He ran unsuccessfully for the Republican nomination for Lieutenant Governor of Guam in 2006.

 Early life and family

 Francis E. Santos is the son of the late Guam senator Francisco R. Santos.

 Santos graduated from Father Duenas Memorial School in 1975.
 Santos earned a BS in business management from Seattle University and an MBA from Loma Linda University.

 Guam Legislature

 Elections

 Santos was elected in a special election held on October 3, 1993, to fill the seat of his father, Francisco R. Santos, who died.
 He served the remaining term of the 22nd Guam Legislature and was reelected to the 23rd and 24th Guam Legislatures.